jesh-rc/Monitoring-and-Alerting-System/README.md

 - net-tools
 - jq, bc, lsof, curl, etc.

-## Do you need to edit `install_requirements.sh`?
-No.
-It already installs everything required.

----

 # 6. Gmail SMTP Configuration (Required for Email Alerts)

 To enable email alerts: